linzhiqiu/continual-learning/README.md

 The above script will download the Flickr images with (1) byte size larger than 10 (**min_size**), (2) shorter edge larger than 120 pixels (**min_edge**), (3) maximum aspect ratio larger than 2 (**max_aspect_ratio**).
 It will split images to multiple subfolders indexed by numbers under **img_dir**, each containing at most 50000 (**chunk_size**) images.
 You can stop the script anytime once you have downloaded enough images.

-If you run this script, a pickle file will be saved and updated at **img_dir/all_folders.json**.
-All images you downloaded as well as their respective metadata can be accessed by this object. **Do not delete this file at anytime since it keeps track of the download status.**
+If you run this script, a json file will be saved and updated at **img_dir/all_folders.json**.
+All images you downloaded as well as their respective metadata can be accessed through this dictionary. **Do not delete this file at anytime since it keeps track of the current download status.**

 Caveat: If your RAM is limited, the script might be killed occasionally.
 In that case, you just need to rerun the same script and it will resume from the previous checkpoint.